unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 permits client authentication MUST include the certificate_request extension.

-## Offline Configuration Authentication
+## Offline Configuration Authentication {#authentication}

-A client MUST NOT use an offline server configuration unless it has been successfully authenticated, either by signature or other means.
-A signature is therefore necessary for all delivery mechanisms that do not provide a client with a means to ensure the authenticity and integrity of the configuration.
+A client MUST NOT use an offline server configuration unless it has been successfully authenticated.
+This includes signature validation, plus additional checks on the included certificate.

+The signature MUST be validated against the public key in the included end-entity certificate (that is, the first certificate in the list of provided certificates, if more than one is included).

 The process for constructing and verifying digital signatures is defined in [I-D.ietf-tls-tls13].
 The context string for the signature on an offline server configuration is "TLS 1.3, offline ServerConfiguration".

-In this context, the signature and hash algorithm that are included MAY be any value that the server supports, provided that it is compatible with the key in the server’s end-entity certificate or public key [RFC7250].
+The signature and hash algorithm that are used for signing can be any value that the server supports, provided that it is compatible with the key in the server’s end-entity certificate or public key [RFC7250].
+A client that does not support the algorithms that the server selects will simply be unable to use the configuration.

-If present, the signature MUST be validated against the public key in the included end-entity certificate.

 A client MUST NOT use an offline server configuration unless the end-entity certificate or public key is successfully validated according to the rules for the using protocol and application (such as [RFC2818] or [RFC6125]).

-## Alternative Modes of Authentication

-A signature over a server configuration might be redundant with other forms of authentication.
-In these cases, care needs to be taken to avoid unknown key share attacks.
-The precise form of validation will depend on context.

-Note:
-: This section is incomplete.
-Unknown key-share attacks are quite likely unless certain measures are taken.
-Authentication of the server configuration is not necessarily sufficient.

 # Server Configuration Extensions {#extensions}